Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ## My Assigned Risks (SpiraPlan only)

 This section lists all the risks you are the owner of across *all the different products* you are a member of.
 Clicking on the risk name hyperlink will take you to the risk details page.
 This page will describe the risk in more detail.
+Risks are shown ranked by their exposure (the highest exposure at the top), risks with the same exposure are ordered by their IDs.

 ## My Assigned Documents

 This section lists all the documents you are the owner of across *all the different products* you are a member of.
 Clicking on the risk name hyperlink will take you to the documents details page.
 This page will describe the documents in more detail.
+The list is ranked by last updated date.

 ## Global Navigation